pradyutnair/pradyutnair/README.md

 <h1 align="center">Hi 👋, I'm Pradyut</h1>
 <h3 align="center">A passionate Data Scientist and ML Engineer studying in Eindhoven University of Technology</h3>

-- 🔭 I’m currently working on **Predicting Child Wasting in Somalia**
+- 🔭 I’m currently working on **Predicting and Preventing Child Malnutrition in Somalia**

-- 🌱 I’m currently learning **Python, TensorFlow, SQL, Git, Docker**
+- 🌱 I’m currently mastering **Python, TensorFlow, SQL, Git, Docker**

 - 👯 I’m looking to collaborate on **Novel Deep Learning ALgorithms in any domain**